 So the two of them asked for asylum again and another time officer ignored it.

-While one officer with mask took all the clothes from their bags and put them on the dirty ground to make everything useless, another one took €200 from them and broke their mobiles phones.
+While one officer with mask took all the clothes from their bags and put them on the dirty ground to make everything useless the respondent asserted, another one took €200 from them and broke their mobiles phones.
 Finally, the officer put the broken phones in a plastic bag and gave them back.

 The two individuals were terrified and were told to enter a van.
-By his driving style, the driver intended to make the people on the move sick.
+The respondent assumed that the driver intended to make them feel sick by driving very recklessly.

 “He drive like a crazy man.
 He played by suddenly stopping the car, start again, stop, then start again.”

 After one hour, the van stopped in a forest near the border.
-One officer violently made them get off the van.
+One officer violently made them get off the van, the respondent recounted.
 It was dark and one officer showed them in which direction they should walk, shouting:

 “Go back Bosnia!”